Sveta Nedelja, Zagreb County

 Sveta Nedelja or, until 1991, Sveta Nedjelja (lit.
 'Holy Sunday' or 'Saint Kyriaki') is a town in Zagreb County, Croatia.
 It is one of the provincial satellite towns in Zagreb's metropolitan region.

 Geography

-Sveta Nedelja is situated west of Zagreb near the town of Samobor.
-It has an exit on the A3 motorway, which passes northwest-southeast through the town, and Franjo Tuđman Street going east-west towards the Podsused Bridge.
+Sveta Nedelja is situated west of Zagreb, between Zagreb and Samobor.
+It has an exit on the A3 motorway, which passes northwest-southeast through the town, and Franjo Tuđman Street runs east-west toward the Podsused Bridge.

 Population

 In the Croatian census of 2011, the total population of the Town of Sveta Nedelja was 18,059, divided into 14 settlements: